BU-Spark/se-bu-eng-3d-printing-robot/README.md

 - **Security Vulnerabilities:** Initially, admin email addresses were hard-coded in the frontend, posing a security risk.
 These emails have since been moved to environment variables for improved security.
 As a next step, storing admin emails in a database would allow for more flexible and secure identity management by enabling dynamic control over admin users.
 - **Slow 3D Rendering:** Previously, the backend experienced high request volumes due to rapid parameter changes from the frontend.
 To mitigate this, a debouncer was implemented to limit the frequency of requests.
 While this reduced server load, the 3D model rendering remains slow and may require further optimization.
 - **Hydration Error:** A hydration mismatch error occurs when the project initially loads.
 While refreshing the page temporarily resolves the issue, a more permanent fix is needed to ensure consistent rendering across server and client.
+- **Admin Navigation Highlight:** When logged in as an admin, the admin panel button in nav bar is always highlighted.
+- **Mock Account Data:** Session information in account page is hardcoded, mock data.
+- **Status Display Issues:** Status in account page is hardcoded, mock data.
+- **Experiment History:** Previous experiments page is hardcoded, mock data.
+- **User Authentication:** Tokens along with users and their storage have not been implemented.
+- **3D Visualizer Loading:** 3D Visualizer will not load on initial open unless a parameter is changed.
+- **Library Implementation:** Library page is hardcoded, mock data.
+- **BEAR Integration:** Bear STATUS is unconnected to the BEAR.
+- **Leaderboard Database:** Leaderboard is unconnected to the database but is connected to a mock mysql dump file.
+- **UI Alignment Issues:** Leaderboard column titles are slightly offset.
+- **Admin Panel Data:** Admin panel is all hardcoded, mock data (needs token system setup).
+- **Mobile Responsiveness:** Website is not optimized for mobile devices.

 ## Features